ProtractorNinja/pixyll/_posts/2015-06-19-ocaml-and-python.md

 [^4]: I had some trouble with floating point math.
 I felt a fool after my roommate informed me not only that algebraic operations on floating point numbers warrant a dot after the operator (`2.0 +.
 2.0`), but also that my professor *explicitly* told us to be careful about it in class.
 I'm dumb.

-I earned another perfect score on this one.
+This project earned me another perfect score.
 Great!